panamixo/testing/Testing.md

 2. Verify whether the application has been installed in a reasonable amount of time.

-### *Launching CommonTasker*
+### *Launching screen*
+Once the application has been installed, you can launch the application and you see the splash screen with the text "CommonTasker!
+Crowdsourcing tasks within the community".

 1. Verify whether the application has been launched successfully or not.

-2. Verify whether the splash screen is installed a reasonable amount of time.
+2. Verify whether the launching screen is displayed at a reasonable amount of time.

+### *Welcome screen*
+The welcome screen is loaded after the spash screen finishes.

+1. Verify whether the launching screen is displayed at a reasonable amount of time.

-3. Verify that the application’s display is adapted to the screen size and all buttons and menus are easily clickable.
+2. Verify that the application’s display is adapted to the screen size and all buttons are easily clickable.

-4. Check that each screen is appropriately displayed in each display mode (landscape, portrait).
+3. Check that each screen is appropriately displayed in each display mode (landscape, portrait).

+4. Verify that the text is readable and natural within the screen size.

+### *HOW DOES IT WORK*
+Press the "HOW DOES IT WORK" button.

+1. Verify that the button is clickable.

+2. Verify that the text in the scrolling screens is properly displayed.

+3. Verify that the scrolling speed does not affect the diplay of the images.

+4. Verify that the pictures diplayed in the scrolling screens are adapted to the screen size.

+5. Verify that the pictures diplayed in the scrolling screens are readable and match the background of the application.

+6. Ensure that the two buttons of "EXIT" and "LET'S TRY IT" are displayed at the final scrolling screen.

+7. Ensure that "EXIT" and "LET'S TRY IT" are readable and match the background.

+8. Ensure whether scrolling backwards works effectively and stops at the initial scrolling screen (without making rounds).

+9. Ensure that the "LET'S TRY IT" button leads you to the log in form.

+10. Ensure that the "EXIT" leads you back to the welcome screen.

+### *START*
+Press the "START" button to enter the main menu.

+1. Verify that the main menu display is adapted to the screen size and all the "ERRANDS", "QUESTIONS", "SHARING" buttons are clickable.

+2. Verify whether the "ERRANDS", "QUESTIONS", "SHARING" buttons are at an appropriate size and color.

+3. Verify whether the "ERRANDS", "QUESTIONS", "SHARING" buttons are equally spaced.

+### *Toolbar*

+1. Verify whether the backward button of the toolbar takes you to the welcome screen.

+2. Verify whether the backward button of the phone takes you to the welcome screen.

+3. Verify that the log in icon takes you to the log in screen.

+4. Verify that pressing the button "HERE" takes you to the registration screen.

+5. Veriffy whether all the mandatory fields are necessary.

+6. Verify that names oer 3 letters and telephone numbers below 10 numbers are not accepted.

+7. Verify that the age is accepted only when it is above 18.

+8. Verify that the backwards button takes you back to the log in screen and pressing the backwards button again leads you back to the main menu.

+9. Verify that the telephone icon permits you to call a number of preference or one of the emergency defaults numbers.

+10. Verify whether the size of the screen permits you to see the number as you type it.

+11. Verify that you can call the number.

+12. Verify whether in the toolbar you can succesfully log out from the application.

+### *Errands, Questions, Sharing*

+The following tests apply for all the buttons "ERRANDS", "QUESTIONS", "SHARING".

+1. Verify that they are clickable.

+2. Verify that you can succesfully press "CREATE AN ERRAND", "ASK A QUESTION","SHARE AN OBJECT".

+3. Verify that the forms presented are properly diplayed in the screen (size, colors, buttons).

+4. Verify whether all the button are easily clickable and understandable.

+5. Ensure that all the mandatory fields are required.

+6. Ensure that pictures can load properly.

+6. Ensure that "CREATE" creates a new entry by checking the

+Ensure that it doesn't work with previous dates.

-5. Verify that in the play screen, the back key allows to go back to the start-up screen or not.
+5. Verify that in the play screen, the back key of the mobile allows to go back to the start-up screen or not.

 6. To validate whether all the required mandatory fields are working as required.